-What is the best treat for your dog?
+What is the Best Treat for your Dog?

-1. Dental Treats
+The Best Dental Treats

 Dental chews work by acting almost like a toothbrush: the action of chewing and grinding the teeth against a hard surface mechanically removes plaque and tartar.
 The longer your dog chews and grinds their teeth on the treat, the better the dental care.
 However, this does mean that treats that are swallowed quickly have no real dental benefit.

 Our top-rated dental chews include:

 1. Whimzees - These potato-based vegetarian chews are perfect for dogs with food allergies as they do not contain grain, beef, or chicken protein.
 They are an ideal firm rubbery texture, and designed with unique grooves to reach all surfaces of the tooth.
 Particularly popular - and cute - are their Hedgehog Chews, shaped exactly as they sound!

 2. Greenies - Greenies chews are made from highly digestible, balanced ingredients, fortified with added vitamins, minerals, taurine and chlorophyll.
 Greenies Dog Chews have a chewy and flexible texture and are shaped like a toothbrush for extra fun!